chapel-lang/chapel/doc/rst/technotes/gpu.rst

 before building Chapel.

-Chapel's build system will automatically try and deduce what type of GPU you have and where your installation of relevant runtime (e.g. CUDA or ROCM) are.
+Chapel's build system will automatically try and deduce what type of GPU you have and where your installation of relevant runtime (e.g. CUDA or ROCm) are.
 If the type of GPU is not detected you may set ``CHPL_GPU`` manually to either ``nvidia`` or ``amd`` .
 If the relevant runtime path is not automatically detected (or you would like to use a different installation) you may set